Japan set to expand state of emergency, public cools to Olympics

 Prime Minister Yoshihide Suga has been wary about taking measures that would hamper economic activity, while he has put on a brave face against the mounting challenges of hosting the delayed Olympics in Tokyo this year.

-Japan has seen some 298,000 coronavirus cases and 4,192 deaths so far, according to public broadcaster NHK.
+Japan has recorded some 298,000 coronavirus cases and 4,192 deaths so far, according to public broadcaster NHK.

 As coronavirus infections hover at record-high levels in a third wave in Japan, opinion polls have shown a public increasingly opposed to holding the Summer Games this year - and growing frustration with Suga.

-In an weekend survey by NHK, just 16% of respondents said the Games should go ahead this year - down 11 percentage points from the previous poll last month - while a combined 77% thought they should be cancelled or postponed.
+In a weekend survey by NHK, just 16% of respondents said the Games should go ahead this year - down 11 percentage points from the previous poll last month - while a combined 77% thought they should be cancelled or postponed.
+The Games are set for July 23-Aug.
+8.

-The government is due to hold a meeting with an advisory panel on Wednesday to decide on the expanded state of emergency.
-Suga will hold a news conference at 7 p.m.
-(1000 GMT).
+At the start of a meeting with a government advisory panel, Economy Minister Yasutoshi Nishimura asked for approval to add

-The expected addition of Osaka, Kyoto, Hyogo, Fukuoka, Aichi, Gifu and Tochigi prefectures to a state of emergency would cover about 55% of Japan’s population of 126 million.
+Osaka, Kyoto, Hyogo, Fukuoka, Aichi, Gifu and Tochigi prefectures to a state of emergency from Thursday.

+Suga is expected to announce the plan at a 7 p.m.
+(1000 GMT) news conference.

+“Unless we rein in infections in big cities, we can’t stop the spread nationally,” Health Minister Norihisa Tamura said at the same meeting.

 TRUST ISSUES

-Suga has been criticised for what many observers have said was a slow and confusing response to the pandemic - a reversal from the strong support he enjoyed at the start of his tenure, perceived as a “man of the people” capable of pushing through reforms and taking on the stodgy bureaucracy.
+Suga has been criticised for what many observers have said was a slow and confusing response to the pandemic.
+That is a sharp reversal from the strong support he enjoyed at the start of his tenure, when he was perceived as a “man of the people” capable of pushing through reforms and taking on the stodgy bureaucracy.

 Political analyst Atsuo Ito said he saw two major problems with Suga’s response to the pandemic: that it was incremental and slow, and that he was a poor communicator.